dorenproctor/Scapegoat/README.md

 • debug = 2 -- also prints the depth and maxDepth on every insert.
 When depth>maxDepth, the tree rebalances.

 • debug = 3 -- also prints every viable scapegoat when the tree is rebalancing.

+## Contained files ##
+• `tree.txt` - the input for the program.
+This is the file you edit to alter the tree.
+• `Main.java` - the executable program.
+Parses `tree.txt` and creates a scapegoat tree from it.
+• `Scapegoat.java` - does all the logic for the scapegoat tree.
+• `Node.java` - small object that Scapegoat uses for each element of the tree.
+• `Main.java` - pretty printer that creates `output.svg` file to view the tree
+• `Makefile` - this compiles the program.
+In the terminal, you can run `make` to compile everything or `make clean` to remove the `.class` files and `output.svg`.
+• `README.md` - this file.